A robust, scalable K-statistic for quantifying immune cell clustering in spatial proteomics data: Simulation studies

 \section{Simulation studies}

-In this section, we evaluate the performance of our method, along with competing approaches, across various settings using simulations designed to replicate the structure of our motivating data.
-The data are generated from spatial point processes under varying homogeneity assumptions.
-We compare the results from our methods, \textit{KAMP} and \textit{KAMP lite}, with those obtained from the competing approaches described in sections below.

-Our method includes both univariate and bivariate versions.
-In the univariate case, the goal is to identify spatial clustering of a single cell type, while in the bivariate case, we aim to detect spatial colocalization between two distinct cell types.
+In this section, we evaluate the performance of our method and competing approaches across a range of settings using simulations designed to mirror the structure of our motivating data.
+Data are generated from spatial point processes under varying homogeneity assumptions.
+We consider both univariate and bivariate versions of our method: in the univariate setting, the goal is to identify spatial clustering of a single cell type, while in the bivariate case, we aim to detect colocalization between two distinct cell types.
 For the univariate scenarios, we simulate point processes involving two types of points: background cells and immune cells.
 For the bivariate scenarios, we simulate three types of points: background cells, immune cell type 1, and immune cell type 2.
 In describing the simulation design and comparative methods, we primarily focus on the univariate case; unless otherwise specified, the bivariate case follows a similar approach.